ByteDev/ByteDev.Encoding/README.md

 ### Serializer

-The `Serializer` class provides a way to serialize/deserialize objects based on the provided `IEncoder` implementation (Base32, Base64 or Hex).
+The `Serializer` class provides a way to serialize/deserialize objects based on the provided `IEncoder` implementation (Hexadecimal, Base 32 or Base 64).

 ```csharp
 // Entity to serialize